 - Animal Feed Technology

-Presentations should cover how new technology for animal food manufacturing and innovative nutritional programs can be utilized in improving feed efficiency for livestock and poultry.
+Presentations should cover how new technology for animal food manufacturing and innovative nutritional programs can be utilized to improve feed efficiency for livestock and poultry.

 - Application of Sanitary Design Principles for Meat & Poultry Processing Equipment and Facilities